 - Toss fruit with ½ cup coconut sugar, lemon zest and juice, cornstarch, and ¼ tsp. of the salt in a large bowl.
 Transfer to a greased 10-12 inch oven-safe skillet or 2-quart baking dish.

 - Combine oats, almond flour, cinnamon, ginger, remaining 2 Tbsp. coconut sugar, and ¼ tsp. salt in a bowl.
 Using your fingers, work the butter into the dry ingredients until crumbly.
 Scatter oat mixture over fruit and bake until fruit juices are bubbling and topping is golden, about 45 minutes.
-Serve warm with vanilla ice cream, or let cool and serve with Greek yogurt.
+Serve warm with toppings of choice.